mjaestewart/splunk_archive_plus/AZURE_BLOBFUSE.md

 **`NOTE:`** __Use persisting connection to ensure that the blob storage gets mounted at boottime.__

-1. Make sure the fuse package is installed (e.g. yum install fuse)
+1. Make sure the `fuse package` is installed (e.g. yum install fuse)
-2. Update connection.cfg file with your storage account information.
+2. Update `fuse_connection.cfg` file with your storage account information (should already exist in `/home/splunk/` and nothing to be done ).
-3. Edit /etc/fstab with the blobfuse script.
+3. Edit `/etc/fstab` with the blobfuse script.
+4. Create `mount.sh` script in `/home/splunk/splunkarchive`

 Add the following to use `mount.sh`: